Shokz OpenFit 2 Plus

 • Battery life is 11 hours on Shokz OpenFit 2 Plus and 7.5 hours on Xiaomi OpenWear Stereo Pro.

-• Battery life of charging case is 37 hours on Shokz OpenFit 2 Plus and 31 hours on Xiaomi OpenWear Stereo Pro.
+• Battery life of the charging case is 37 hours on Shokz OpenFit 2 Plus and 31 hours on Xiaomi OpenWear Stereo Pro.

 • Charge time is 2 hours on Shokz OpenFit 2 Plus and 1.5 hours on Xiaomi OpenWear Stereo Pro.

-• LDHC support is not available on Shokz OpenFit 2 Plus but is present on Xiaomi OpenWear Stereo Pro.
+• LDHC support is present on Xiaomi OpenWear Stereo Pro but not available on Shokz OpenFit 2 Plus.

-• AAC support is not available on Shokz OpenFit 2 Plus but is present on Xiaomi OpenWear Stereo Pro.
+• AAC support is present on Xiaomi OpenWear Stereo Pro but not available on Shokz OpenFit 2 Plus.

 Specs Comparison